prpande/niit-fsd/C2-Java Language Fundamentals/S2-Arrays-0708/src/practice/reverse-an-array/PROBLEM.md

     ```

     Create an object of the class `ReverseArrayDemo`.
-    Call the method `reverseArrayDemo()` and store the array returned in another array
+    Call the method `getReverseArray()` and store the array returned in another array

 4. Sample Input